-23. Authorisation by the Board of Directors
+26. Authorisation by the Board of Directors

-The Board of Directors have considered and adopted these condensed consolidated interim financial statements of ENERGO - PRO a.s. for the for three months ended 31 March 2022.
+The Board of Directors has considered and adopted these condensed consolidated interim financial statements of ENERGO - PRO a.s. for the for the three months ended 31 March 2023.
 To the best of our knowledge, these condensed consolidated interim financial statements report gives a true and fair view of the financial position, business activities, and financial results of its consolidated group for the current and past financial years. these condensed consolidated interim financial statements have been prepared in accordance with the International Financial Reporting Standards as adopted by the EU.

-These condensed consolidated interim financial statements were authorised for issue on 21 June 2022 in Prague, Czech Republic.
+These condensed consolidated interim financial statements were authorised for an issue on 22 June 2023 in Prague, Czech Republic.

-Vlastimil Ouřada
+Ing.
+Vlastimil Ouřada, MBA